You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 • Phobjikha Valley/Gangtey Valley

-A glacial valley at an altitude of 3,000 meters, is known as the winter home of the endangered black-necked cranes.
+A glacial valley at 3,000 meters, is known as the winter home of the endangered black-necked cranes.
 It offers stunning natural beauty and a chance to see these rare birds.

 • Gangtey Monastery (Gangtey Goempa)